MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

 The DRL training runtime is primarily composed of two components: experience generation through the agent-environment loop and the actor/critic network gradient updates.
 For our physics-based environments, the dominant component by far is the experience generation.
 Therefore, we quantified training speed in terms of environment step throughput, measuring the number of steps required to reach \(95\%\) of the normalized test–set reward.

-All agents reached the threshold in fewer than one billion steps: mouse arm $\sim$0.01\text{B}, fruit fly $\sim$0.12\text{B}, stick insect $\sim$0.20\text{B}, rat $\sim$0.65\text{B}, and worm $\sim$0.70\text{B} (Fig. \hyperref[fig4]{4a}).
+All agents reached the threshold in fewer than one billion steps: mouse arm $\sim$0.01\text{B}, fruit fly $\sim$0.12\text{B}, stick insect $\sim$0.13\text{B}, worm $\sim$0.52\text{B}, and rat $\sim$0.65\text{B} (\hyperref[fig4]{Fig. 4a}).
 These results show that convergence time scales with biomechanical and behavioral complexity.
-The mouse arm, performing simple reaching trajectories with only four joints and nine muscle actuators, trained very quickly---converging in tens of millions of steps.
-The rat was trained on a richer behavioral repertoire compared to the more constrained reference behavior for the other animals, thus taking a longer time for training to converge.
-However, despite its reference data consisting of only undulatory locomotion, the worm was the slowest to train among the body models.
-This could be due to its large number of muscle-driven actuators (95), making the sensorimotor controller harder to learn \cite{Cotton2025-ni}.
+The mouse arm, performing simple reaching trajectories with only only four degrees of freedom and nine muscle actuators, trained very quickly---converging in tens of millions of steps.
+The rat took the longest to converge, consistent with it being trained on a richer behavioral repertoire compared to the more constrained reference behavior the other animals.
+The worm was also comparatively slow to train despite its reference data consisting of only undulatory locomotion in both directions; this could be due to its large number of muscle-driven actuators (95), making the sensorimotor controller harder to learn \cite{Cotton2025-ni}.

 To investigate generalization performance with respect to dataset size, we trained multiple controllers with varying amounts of training data.
 Beginning with $15$ seconds of data, we trained on increasing durations of natural behavior until the training dataset totaled $845$ seconds, or about $14$ minutes.
-We report mean episode reward on both the training and test splits for each of these runs (Fig. \hyperref[fig4]{4b}).
+We report mean episode reward on both the training and test splits for each of these runs (\hyperref[fig4]{Fig. 4b}).
 Test rewards increased monotonically with data, and the train-test gap decreased steadily (red segments), indicating task generalization rather than memorization.
 Notably, most of the generalization gains were achieved within $\sim$50 clips, and by $100$ clips the test curve approached the training curve.
-This shows that the ANN can generalize to new trajectories with a high-quality training dataset on the order of only \textit{minutes}.
-This underscores the data efficiency of the learned controller and shows its ability to reproduce new trajectories without retraining.
+While the full training dataset contains 842 clips of similar quality, this experiment shows that a relatively small amount of data---on the order of a few minutes of behavior---is sufficient to achieve the generalization needed to reproduce unseen trajectories without retraining on them, a modest requirement that is practical to collect with modern pose-tracking pipelines.